legal-julia/power-of-attorney-on-polkadot/README.md

   * Preparation for journal submission: 5h

 ### Article #1
-Patient medical records: current technology overview, upcoming challenges and an outlook of how Polkadot could come to the rescue.
-- lack of a unified database for medical records
-- on-chain patient consent and revokations for medical institutions - is private key ownership synonymous with full data access?
-- off-chain database shared among the institutions (e.g. hospitals and clinics), and its legal and administrative challenges

-### Article #2
-How cryptography could help overcome privacy concerns in gene-sequencing: using zero-knowledge and encrypted computation for secure gene analysis with the help of a zero-knowledge parachain on Polkadot.
-- why is privacy important in gene sequencing: presenting the worst-case scenario from the citizen's point of view
-- the need for (some) trusted parties to operate the sequencing equipment and how regulation could help anonymise people's data
-- on-chain proofs of correct computation

-### Article #3
-On-chain Power of Attorney: potential benefits for the Swiss legal system.
+On-chain Power of Attorney: challenges and promises for a legal system.
-- how is PoA currently enforced in Switzerland, who benefits from it and who can abuse it?
+- How is PoA currently enforced in EU & Switzerland, who benefits from it and who can abuse it?
-- private key ?= full access revisited: a need for additional, trusted verification (or else take all my money)
+- Private key ?= full access revisited: a need for additional, trusted verification (or else take all my money).
-- a partially government-controlled blockchain - pros and cons
+- A partially government-controlled blockchain - pros and cons.
+Could a parachain be the solution?
-- encrypted 'allow-revoke' mechanism, reveleable only to selected parties, by the means of substrate chain and a user-friendly app.
+- Encrypted 'allow-revoke' mechanism, revealable only to selected parties, by the means of substrate chain and a user-friendly app.

-### Article #4 (optional)
-Risk-free patent applications: using commit-reveal for patent protection
-- the paradox of trusting the authority: how protecting your patent means automatically revealing it?
-- preventing DoP (Denial of Patent) by requiring identity verification and/or fees
-- using on-chain commitmments to prevent patent theft
-- changing the legal structure around patent submission in order to acknowledge and enforce the on-chain data

-As noted earlier, these are the four proposals I'm bringing to the table, and will let the Kusama community choose 3 of them for me to focus on.